breki/demeton/pomodoro-Demeton.md

-- fix the latest AVL removal bug
+- integrate height information (or balance) into nodes
-    - print out the tree before removing
+- implement AVL-specific functions from the common binary tree module

+## Fri 27.12.
-    - trace removal steps
+- Finally fixed the AVL removal bug.

 ## Tue 24.12.
 - Moved dot and ASCII binary tree visualization into the `BinaryTree` module.